 Sit back.
 Enjoy.

 Not too tricky, is it?
 You can mirror the content of your computer on your TV screen if you want too, but that’s a bit harder to set up because then you need to match the best resolution for the TV with a workable resolution on the computer itself.
 In my experience, having the dual-display setup we’ve done here is far easier.

 Now the hard part.
 Finding something to watch. :-)

-Requires an Intel® WiDi enabled system and Intel® WiDi enabled receiver device.
-1080p and Blu-ray* or other protected content playback only available on 3rd or 4th generation Intel® Core™ processor-based PCs with built-in visuals enabled, a compatible receiver device and media player, and supporting Intel® WiDi software and graphics driver installed.
-Consult your PC manufacturer.
-For more information, see www.intel.com/content/www/us/en/architecture-and-technology/intel-wireless-display.html.
+Requires an Intel® WiDi-enabled system and Intel WiDi-enabled receiver device.
+1080p and Blu-ray* or other protected content playback is only available on select Intel® processor-based systems with built-in visuals enabled, a compatible receiver device and media player, and supporting Intel WiDi software and graphics driver installed.
+Check with your system manufacturer.
+Learn more at www.intel.com/content/www/ie/en/architecture-and-technology/intel-wireless-display.html.